Ernesto Ramos Antonini: Political career

 In 1924, Ramos Antonini joined the Union Party of Puerto Rico founded by Luis Muñoz Rivera, Rosendo Matienzo Cintrón, Antonio R. Barceló and José de Diego in 1904, which defended self-government (autonomy) at the time of his entrance to the party.
 In 1930, Ramos Antonini, along with Luis Muñoz Marín joined the Liberal Party of Puerto Rico, successor of the Union Party, but now defending the independence of Puerto Rico.
 In 1932, he was elected to the House of Representatives along with Muñoz Marín to the Senate.

 In 1938, Ramos Antonini became one of the co-founders of the Popular Democratic Party of Puerto Rico and was elected to the House of Representatives as a member of that political organization in the 1940s general elections.
 In 1940 he lived at Calle Isabel #31 in Ponce.
 His wife was Josefina Buonomo.
 They later moved to today's Urbanización Floral Park in Hato Rey, a barrio of Río Piedras, which was still a town independent from San Juan.
 Their daughters names were Jannette and Ivette.

 In 1945, he was named President of the House of Representatives, a position which he held until his death in 1963.
 Ernesto Ramos Antonini was buried at the Puerto Rico Memorial Cemetery in Carolina, Puerto Rico.

-Laws created by Antonini
+Laws created by Ramos Antonini

-Among the many laws created by Antonini were the following:
+Among the many laws created by Ramos Antonini were the following: